EDUMATH: Generating Standards-aligned Educational Math Word Problems: Methods

 \paragraph{Automatic Evaluation Metrics} Readability automatically assesses the appropriateness of MWPs.
-We use a composite of 8 readability metrics as implemented by Georgia State University's ARTE tool \cite{gsu_arte_nodate} to comprehensively assess readability: the Automated Readability Index (ARI) \cite{kincaid_derivation_1975}, Flesch-Kincaid Grade Level (FKGL) \cite{flesch_new_1948}, Flesch Reading Ease (FRE) \cite{kincaid_derivation_1975}, CAREC and CAREC-M \cite{crossley_moving_2019}, Coh-Metrix L2 Reading Index (CML2RI) \cite{crossley_assessing_2008}, New Dale-Chall \cite{chall_readability_1995}, and the Simple Measure of Gobbledygook (SMOG) \cite{mc_laughlin_smog_1969}.
+We use a composite of 8 readability metrics to comprehensively assess readability: the Automated Readability Index (ARI) \cite{kincaid_derivation_1975}, Flesch-Kincaid Grade Level (FKGL) \cite{flesch_new_1948}, Flesch Reading Ease (FRE) \cite{kincaid_derivation_1975}, CAREC and CAREC-M \cite{crossley_moving_2019}, Coh-Metrix L2 Reading Index (CML2RI) \cite{crossley_assessing_2008}, New Dale-Chall \cite{chall_readability_1995}, and the Simple Measure of Gobbledygook (SMOG) \cite{mc_laughlin_smog_1969}.
 We use min-max scaling to normalize each metric in the range of [0, 1] and flip the CML2RI and FRE scores so that higher scores represent more difficult to read texts to match the other metrics.
 We then report the average of these scaled metrics to capture the overall reading complexity of each MWP.
 In general, lower reading levels are preferred for MWPs because high reading levels can harm student performance, especially for those struggling in math \cite{walkington_how_2018}.
 We also calculate each MWP's average token length, which is a proxy for complexity given that longer questions often include more mathematical operations.

-Following prior work \cite{christ_mathwell_2024, jiao_automatic_2023,zhou2023learning}, we use Perplexity (PPL) and BERTScore to evaluate the quality of our synthetic MWPs and compare them to human-written MWPs, respectively.
-Lower PPL suggests higher-quality outputs and we calculate PPL with GPT-2.
-We use BERTScore \cite{zhang2020bertscore} to compute the semantic similarity of generated MWPs to each other and compare it to that of human-written MWPs.
-A higher BERTScore for generated MWPs suggests they are more similar to each other than human-written MWPs, and a lower BERTScore suggests the opposite.
-We also compute BERTScore for generated MWPs relative to human-written MWPs to identify if they are similar and use the BERTScore of human-written MWPs relative to each other as a reference to compare against.
-For all comparisons to human-written MWPs, we use the 3rd-5th grade subset of ASDIV since it is the only human-written English MWP dataset labeled for grade level.
+Like prior work \cite{christ_mathwell_2024, jiao_automatic_2023,zhou2023learning}, we use Perplexity (PPL) and BERTScore to evaluate the quality of our synthetic MWPs and compare them to human-written MWPs, respectively.
+Lower PPL suggests higher-quality MWPs, which we calculate with GPT-2.
+We use BERTScore \cite{zhang2020bertscore} to compute the semantic similarity of synthetic MWPs to each other and compare it to that of human-written MWPs.
+A higher BERTScore for synthetic MWPs suggests they are more similar to each other than human-written MWPs, and a lower BERTScore suggests the opposite.
+We compute BERTScore for synthetic MWPs relative to human-written MWPs to identify if they are similar and use the BERTScore of human-written MWPs relative to each other as a reference.
+For all comparisons to human-written MWPs, we use ASDIV's 3rd-5th grade subset since it is the only human-written English MWP dataset labeled for grade level.